sharpchen/sharpchen.github.io/docs/document/Modern CSharp/docs/Understanding String Formatting.md

 The second syntax in composite formatting is a optional integer for the interpolation:

-- specify direction of padding by `-`(pad spaces on left) and pad on right by default
+- specify direction of padding by `-`(leave interpolated on left) and pad on right by default
 - length of padding

 ```cs